adster-tech/adster-flutter-sdk/README.md

 ### 🔐 Authentication Setup for Adster Orchestration SDK

 To securely access the native Adster SDK hosted on GitHub Packages, your project must provide authentication credentials.
-These are required to fetch the dependency from our private Maven repository.
+These are required to fetch the sdk from our private Maven repository.

 #### 📦 Step 1: Add Maven Credentials